"Rented the Remija for the day — discovered great little secluded beaches along the pretty coastline with crystal clear waters. Highly recommended."

 10-nm passage — when to skip if windy

-The Rabac-to-Mošćenička run is roughly ten nautical miles of open coast — 30–40 minutes one-way at cruise on a licensed speedboat — and the right call on a windy morning is to postpone, not push through.
-Bura from the north-east turns the passage into a wet, slow grind; if Windy.com shows it building, Dražen will move the booking.
-Maestral is the milder issue — the afternoon NW thermal usually settles in late morning, which means a calm departure window typically sits between roughly 7 and 10 AM.
+The Rabac-to-Mošćenička run is roughly ten nautical miles of open coast — 30–40 minutes one-way at cruise on a licensed speedboat.
+On a windy morning, the right call is to postpone.
+The bura (north-east wind off the Velebit mountains) turns the passage into a wet, slow grind; if Windy.com shows it building, Dražen moves the booking.
+The maestral — the afternoon NW thermal — settles in late morning, so the calm departure window sits roughly between 7 and 10 AM.
 If the maestral is already lifting whitecaps before eleven, the boat ride home becomes the part you remember for the wrong reasons.
-The day works best on a flat-glass forecast; we'd rather slide your booking by a day than serve you a punishing return.
-See the boats with the comfort and range for this stretch.
+Day works best on a flat-glass forecast; we'd rather slide your booking by a day than serve you a punishing return.
+See boats with comfort + range.

 Mošćenička Draga harbour — landing logistics

-Mošćenička Draga has a small mini-marina at the head of the bay, and visiting boats tie up along the inner visitor jetty rather than the working berths used by local fishermen.
-The harbour sits directly against the village core — a short flat walk from the boat to the seafront promenade, with the pebble beach immediately to your left as you step off.
-That proximity is the practical luxury of the day: no shuttle, no taxi, no five-hundred-metre slog with wet swim gear.
-Many guests take a quick swim off the harbour pebble before lunch — the water is clear right at the village edge.
-Engines stay quiet on entry; the bay funnels sound and people are eating on terraces above you.
+Mošćenička Draga has a small mini-marina at the head of the bay; visiting boats tie up along the inner visitor jetty, not the working berths.
+The harbour sits directly against the village core — short flat walk from boat to seafront promenade, pebble beach immediately to your left.
+No shuttle, no taxi, no five-hundred-metre slog with wet swim gear — the practical luxury of the day.
+Engines stay quiet on entry: the bay funnels sound and people eat on terraces above.

-Mošćenice is the stone-walled hill village above Mošćenička Draga, and the walk up takes most guests roughly 30 to 40 minutes at a steady pace.
-The path climbs through pine and old stone steps — sections are shaded, sections are open, and proper walking shoes earn their place here over flip-flops.
-The reward at the top is the bell tower and the long view down over Kvarner: red roofs in the foreground, the boat you arrived on a pencil mark in the bay below, Cres on the horizon.
-Late morning light or post-lunch (around 3 PM) reads best on camera.
-The descent back down to the boat is easier on the knees and noticeably quicker — call it about 25 minutes.
+Mošćenice is the stone-walled hill village above Mošćenička Draga; the walk up takes 30–40 minutes at a steady pace.
+The path climbs through pine and old stone steps — shaded sections, open sections, proper walking shoes earn their place.
+The reward at the top: the bell tower and the long view down over Kvarner — red roofs in the foreground, your boat a pencil mark in the bay below, Cres on the horizon.
+Late morning light or post-lunch (≈3 PM) reads best on camera.
+The descent is easier on the knees — about 25 minutes.

 Long-lunch konobas in Mošćenička (descriptive only)

-Mošćenička Draga has built a quietly serious dining reputation, and the public guides reflect it.
-Konoba Pescaria, sitting directly opposite the harbour, carries a Michelin Bib Gourmand mention and the largest review pool of any tavern on our shortlist.
-Other terraces in the area appear in Falstaff write-ups, with seafood-led menus that lean on the morning's catch.
-Opening hours, card-acceptance policies and Google ratings are published online for each place — worth checking before you arrive in season.
+Mošćenička Draga has built a quietly serious dining reputation; public guides reflect it.
+Konoba Pescaria, directly opposite the harbour, carries a Michelin Bib Gourmand mention and the largest review pool of any tavern on our shortlist.
+Other terraces appear in Falstaff write-ups, seafood-led menus that lean on the morning's catch.
+Opening hours, card-acceptance and Google ratings are published online per place — worth checking in season.
 Fru Fru Boats is not an agency and we do not partner with these konobas; the references above are visible facts from public guides, not endorsements.
 Reservations are sensible in July and August; tables turn slowly here on purpose.

 Bell tower view — the "long lunch" justification